 Over half a century has passed since the enactment of the Bank Secrecy Act (BSA), the first piece of U.S. legislation aimed at combating money laundering.
 The ensuing decades have seen several amendments to the BSA, most notably the USA PATRIOT Act of 2001.

-In the meantime, the nature of money laundering, as well as the financial system, have continued to evolve considerably.
+In the meantime, the nature of money laundering, as well as the financial system, has continued to evolve considerably.
 With the emergence of new technologies and advancements in financial services also came novel opportunities for financial crime.
 As a result, the AML landscape looks drastically different today than it did just a few years ago.

 The latest piece of legislation to address money laundering and terrorist financing threats is the recently passed AML Act.
 The AML Act is poised to usher in the most significant changes to the BSA since the USA PATRIOT Act by addressing longtime concerns of both the public and private sectors.
 To better understand the forthcoming changes that the AML Act is expected to bring to the existing BSA framework, below is a timeline overview of key U.S. money laundering measures, including a review of the AML Act.